visenze/flutter-productsearch-sdk/README.md

 ### 4.1 Automatic object detection

-The Search API is smart to detect the objects present in the query image and suggest the best matched product type to run the search on.
+The Search API is able to detect the objects present in the query image and suggest the best matched product type to run the search on.

 Use `detection` or `point` parameters to suggest the particular objects of interest in the query image. `box` and `point` parameters are not allowed to appear in the same request.